Capital of Britain

 London is the political, economic and cultural capital of Britain.
 You can visit the Queen's official residence at Buckingham Palace and tour the Houses of Parliament, historic home of the UK government.

 London is incredibly well-connected, with five international airports and the high-speed Eurostar rail link.
-More than 50 countries are within a three-hour flight time and 310 international destinations have direct links to London.
+More than 50 countries are within a three-hour flight time and upwards of 300 international destinations have direct links to London.

 London is a city at the centre of the world – and a world in one city.
-More than 300 languages are spoken here and you'll find a wealth of different cultures and communities throughout the capital.
+Around 230 languages are spoken here and you'll find a wealth of different cultures and communities throughout the capital.

 London's history stretches back over thousands of years, and the city boasts four World Heritage Sites: the Palace of Westminster and Westminster Abbey, the Tower of London, Maritime Greenwich and the Royal Botanic Gardens, Kew.